Policies and Rates

 The Samuel Roberts Noble Microscopy Laboratory (SRNML) is an organized research unit at the University of Oklahoma.
-As such, it is under the auspices of the Vice President for Research (VPR).
+As such, it is under the auspices of the Vice President for Research and Partnerships (VPRP).
 The SRNML has been established to provide a University wide resource and facility.
 Its use by as many members of the University community as possible is strongly encouraged.
 Access to the SRNML and its microscopes is open to all potential University users who have a need for the facilities in their research, either sponsored or unsponsored.
 Use of the SRNML is limited to faculty, students, post-doctorates, research staff and visiting scientists at the University of Oklahoma as they pursue their research and/or creative activity.
-The SRNML is not available to individuals or companies not affiliated with the University of Oklahoma, unless their work is performed by University of Oklahoma researchers on a contract or grant administered by the Grants and Contracts office.
+The SRNML is not available to individuals or companies not affiliated with the University of Oklahoma, unless their work is performed with University of Oklahoma researchers.

-The SRNML Director is the individual in direct charge of the SRNML and answers directly to the VPR.
+The SRNML Director is the individual in direct charge of the SRNML and answers directly to the VPRP.
 His/her responsibilities include:

 - Overseeing the daily operation of SRNML.